Budgeting

 This blog will look at how certified checks and personal checks stack up in some key areas.
 Ultimately, your choice may come down to how quickly, securely, and effortlessly you want to manage your money.
 Read on to figure out what option will work best for you.

 Simply put, a certified check is a check that the bank also issues.
-A certified check converts cash into a check used to send money to a business or individual.
+This kind of check converts cash into a check used to send money to a business or individual.
 These checks provide access to your account.
+They may be referred to as official bank checks.

-If you want to use a certified check, you must visit the bank that holds your checking account.
+If you want to use a certified check, you must visit the bank branch that holds your checking account (or other financial institution such as a credit union).

-When you request a certified check from the teller, they will ensure that your account holds the funds to cover the check.
+When you request one of these checks from, let’s say, a bank representative/teller, they will ensure that your account holds the funds to cover the check.

 Once this information is verified, a hold is put on the desired amount and can only be released when someone cashes or deposits the certified check.